KNowledgeOnWebScale/solid-app-store/README.md

 $ npm start
 ```

+## How to add app to store

+An app has to either offer a Client ID document or
+have a schema.org description.

 ## Solid-OIDC Client ID Document
-For an app to be added on the app store, it should offer a Client ID, serialized as an `application/ld+json`
-document.
+You find information on Solid-OIDC Client ID documents [here](https://solid.github.io/solid-oidc/#clientids-document).
-The Client ID looks like this:
+The Client ID has to be serialized as `application/ld+json`.
+An example looks like this:

 ```json
 {